We may earn a commission when you buy through links in our articles. Learn more.

 Votann have some of the best technology available to the (post) human species.
 Their Hearthkyn warriors and turtle-shelled Einhyr Hearthguard elites can flex into various roles thanks to a good choice of potent guns; and they’ve got very solid vehicles to ferry troops around, providing withering heavy weapons fire.

 The Eye of the Ancestors rule reflects their cantankerous nature – when an enemy unit destroys one of your units, it gets easier for your entire force to hit and to wound that enemy.
-They took a bit of a battering at the start of 10th edition 40k, becoming one of the game’s weaker armies, but a balance update in September 2023 gave them some fairly substantial buffs.
+They took a bit of a battering at the start of 10th edition 40k, becoming one of the game’s weaker armies, and, while they’ve received some substantial buffs since, their lack of effective board control remains a big weakness.

-For full details on the Kin and their galaxy-beating armoury, check out our complete Leagues of Votann army guide.
+For full details on the Kin and their galaxy-beating armory, check out our complete Leagues of Votann army guide.

-In Warhammer 40k 10th edition, Agents of the Imperium is a blanket term for a large variety of Imperium miniatures that people own, love, and want to play with, but don’t fit directly into one of the main tabletop armies.
+As of August 2024, Warhammer 40k 10th edition has created a new official faction and standalone codex rulebook for the Imperial Agents – previously known as Agents of the Imperium, a blanket term for a large variety of Imperium miniatures that people own, love, and want to play with, but don’t fit directly into one of the main tabletop armies.

 The Inquisition